 To keep away from these situations, we need to opt for API testing.
 So before the audience using the service, we must test API.
 It plays a vital role in application development.

-Necessary API testing is a kind of software testing to be done to develop API’s to accomplish built application’s functionality, execution, security, and trustworthiness.
+Necessary API testing is a kind of software testing to be done to develop APIs to accomplish the built application’s functionality, execution, security, and trustworthiness.
 It predominantly focuses on the Business Layer of software architecture.
-Testing is a crucial portion of succeeding in Continuous Integration & DevOps application’s operations.
+Testing is a crucial portion of succeeding in the Continuous Integration & DevOps application’s operations.